openmapeditor/openmapeditor/README.md

 The application only sends data to external services for specific, optional features that require an API.
 This communication is limited to the minimum data necessary for the feature to function:

 - **Routing:** When you request a route, the coordinates of your start, end, and via points are sent to the selected routing provider.
-- **Elevation Profiles:** To generate a profile, the coordinates of the selected path are sent to the Google Maps Elevation API.
+- **Elevation Profiles:** To generate a profile, the coordinates of the selected path are sent to your chosen elevation provider (Google Maps Elevation API or GeoAdmin API for paths in Switzerland).
 - **Search:** Text queries are sent to OpenStreetMap's Nominatim geocoding service to find and display locations on the map.
 - **Strava Integration:** If you choose to connect your Strava account, the application communicates directly with the Strava API to fetch your activities after you grant authorization.